antvis/S2/CONTRIBUTING.en-US.md

 ## Branch Management

-Currently, we are developing based on the `master` branch.
-Please check out a branch based on `master,` and Pull Request if you have any modifications.
+Currently, we are developing based on the `next` branch.
+Please check out a branch based on `next,` and Pull Request if you have any modifications.
 We will review your `PR` for the first time and give you feedback.

 ## Report bugs